hcji/DeepMASS_Web/ReadMe.md

 6. Create a `User_Information.db` database by yourself and place it in the `DeepMASS_Web/backend/sqlite` directory.

-7. Replace all instances of the IP address `218.245.102.112` in the files with the IP address of your own host.
+7. Replace all instances of the IP address `deepmass.cn` in the files with the IP address of your own host.

 8. Run DeepMASS_Web.